This post is part of the series Slovakia

 The best know tourist attraction of Bratislava has very long and rich history which dates back to the late Stone and Bronze Age.
 The very first known hill inhabitants were the Celts with settlement called Oppidum.
 The oldest written source of history where the castle was mentioned, appears in some letters from a battle between Bavarians and Hungarians during the 9th century.
 The place had its strategic geographical importance in the period of the Great Moravian Empire.
 At that time the Slavs raised a fortress around the city.
 One century later the city became one of the most developing Hungarian states where the Hungarians decided to build a stone castle and a church on the hill.
 During the 11th century and the Tartar raids, the first Hungarian King Stephen had his seat inside the Pressburg Castle.

-Later on in the history, during the 15th century the stone castle was rebuilt in a gothic style by the Sigismund of Luxembourg.
+Later on in the history, during the 15th century, the stone castle was rebuilt in a gothic style by the Sigismund of Luxembourg.
 In the 16th century, the castle was rebuilt again, but this time in the Renaissance style by King Ferdinand.
-During this century the castle served as a protection during the Ottoman expansion, not only for Bratislava, but also for Vienna.
+During this century the castle served as a protection during the Ottoman expansion, not only for Bratislava but also for Vienna.
 During the 17th century, the city became the official coronation town for Hungarian Kings.
-18th century brought the era of Maria Theresa who reconstructed the castle from fortress to a residence of Austrian Empire.
+The 18th century brought the era of Maria Theresa who reconstructed the castle from fortress to a residence of the Austrian Empire.

 After the death of Maria Theresa, the castle was used as a military garrison till 1811, when the historical fire of Bratislava burned everything into ruins.
 250 years later, the castle was subject to comprehensive reconstructions.
 This major renovation left what we can see and visit today – the beautiful Bratislava Castle!